Kismat (1968 film): Soundtrack

 The music of the film was composed by O.P.
 Nayyar.
-Notable tracks are "Aankhon Mein Qayamat Ke Kajal" sung by Mahendra Kapoor, "Aao Huzoor Tum Ko" sung by Asha Bhosle and "Kajra Mohabbat Wala" sung by Asha Bhosle and Shamshad Begum.
+Notable tracks are "Aankhon Mein Qayamat Ke Kajal" sung by Mahendra Kapoor, "Aao Huzoor Tumko" sung by Asha Bhosle and "Kajra Mohabbat Wala" sung by Asha Bhosle and Shamshad Begum.

 Track listing

-Originally, the film consisted of 6 soundtracks (mainly for the cassette and gramophone version).
+Originally, the film consisted of six soundtracks (mainly for the cassette and gramophone version).

 Additional tracks

 In mid-2000, two additional tracks were added known as revival versions for "Aao Huzoor Tum Ko" and "Kajra Mohabbat Wala" songs.
 The CD and iTunes versions of the film now contain 8 tracks.

 Vinyl or gramophone record track Info

 The Gramophone record consists of two sides having the following tracks: